harrypuuter/NanoTreeProducer/CorrectionTools/README.md

 ### Computing the b tag efficiencies

 The b tag efficiencies are analysis-dependent.
 They can be computed from the analysis output run on MC samples.
-For each event, fill the numerator and denominator histograms with `fillEfficiencies`, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/modules/ModuleMuTau.py):
+For each MC event, fill the numerator and denominator histograms with `fillEfficiencies`, after removing overlap with other selected objects, e.g. the muon and tau object in [`ModuleMuTau.py`](https://github.com/IzaakWN/NanoTreeProducer/blob/master/modules/ModuleMuTau.py):
 <pre>
     def analyze(self event):